Haliotis midae: Description

+Behaviour

+H. midae live in groups.
+Juveniles integrate with sea urchins for protection.

+Feeding

+H. midae are herbivores, feeding on kelp and red and green algae.

 Distribution

 Haliotis midae is endemic to the waters off South Africa.

-Status
+Conservation status

-H. midae is endangered due to severe overfishing from uncontrolled poaching driven by consumer demand in East Asia.
-Numerous East Asian poaching gangs have created an organized criminal enterprise in conjunction with local criminals and fishers, leading to a catastrophic decline in the species.
-These organizations are closely linked to the international narcotics trade.
+H. midae is endangered due to severe overfishing from uncontrolled poaching driven by consumer demand in East Asia; 90% of exports go to Hong Kong.
+Numerous East Asian poaching gangs have created an organised criminal enterprise in conjunction with local criminals and fishers, leading to a catastrophic decline in the species.
+These organisations are closely linked to the international narcotics trade.
 In most areas of former abundance, evidence indicates that populations have not been able to keep up with the level of poaching, leading to recruitment failure.

+From 2000 to 2016, 55 863 tonnes were exported, with 18 905 tonnes being legal exports and 36 958 tonnes in illegal exports.

+The threat to the perlemoen led it to being banned from all types of harvesting and listed on CITES and the National Environmental Management: Biodiversity Act 10 of 2004 (NEMBA); it was later removed from both registers due to pressure from the fishing industry.

+Permits are required to harvest and to export the perlemoen.